 Your domicile, on the other hand, is your permanent home.
 It includes where you pay taxes, where you have your driver’s license, and where you live most of the year.

 Why Do You Need a Domicile State as a Full-Time RVer?

 Everyone needs a domicile state and a permanent address, especially when it comes to banking.
-Even as a full-time RVer, you need an address for paying taxes, getting a driver’s license, signing up for health insurance, and registering to vote.
+As a full-time RVer, establishing domicile is critical before you hit the road.
+You need an address for paying taxes, get a driver’s license, sign up for health insurance, and register to vote.

 Moreover, you can only use a mail forwarding service or a mailbox location that uses a street address as your permanent address, not a post office box number.
 Hence the need to establish a domicile.